Roots in the Schools is our collaborative outreach program aiming to inspire youth through music while fostering arts and cultural appreciation.

 Our goal is to promote the creative health of young people, provide them an opportunity to connect with the inspiring world of music.

-Check out this video of our Roots in the Schools Program from 2013
+Check out this video from our 2013 Roots in the Schools Program

 2013 Roots in the School Schedule:

 Monday, February 11th: Elastic Bond at Hialeah Middle School

 Wednesday, February 20th: Cortadito at Miami Southridge Senior High School

 Friday, February 22nd: Matthew Sabatella and the Rambling String Band at Natural Bridge Elementary School